AlexNorell/website/content/post/set-up-yubikey/index.md

 ### Pin is locked

-If the wrong pin is entered on your Yubikey 3 times in a row, it will lock the PGP application completely until the Admin PIN is entered and unblocks the PIN.
+If the wrong pin is entered on your YubiKey 3 times in a row, it will lock the PGP application completely until the Admin PIN is entered and unblocks the PIN.
 If you lock your YubiKey and you don't remember your Admin PIN, you will need to completely reset the OpenPGP application and you will lose all of your data on you YubiKey.
 This includes keys stored on the key.

 Launch the GPG card console and edit the card